Skip to content

 Values are extracted from the Klimato database which contains data from peer-reviewed papers, conference proceedings, and open source databases.

-2. The Carbon emission of Dairy
+2. The Carbon Emissions of Dairy Products

 GHG Emission of Dairy